bastimont/ansible_switch_configuration.ver3/ansible_switch/README.md

   matching what you'd see in `cmd`.
 - Dummy IPs (e.g. `10.0.1.2`) will correctly show as **unreachable** via OS ping, which is expected behaviour in a demo environment.
+- In case a hardware device gets plugged in to the main computer, it will be detected then displayed on **DISCOVERED** connections within section **[6]**.
+- Any dummy IPs can be used as placeholder values to be replaced by those of the actual physical devices.